SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/how-to-search.md

 # How to Search using Find Selections

 > [!NOTE]
 > The API details provided apply to SuperOffice v.9.2 and higher.
 Find searches do not yet support `custom entities` or `extra tables`.
-SOAP API access via the Services88 endpoints.
-Online Apps should request Services88 to use this API.
+SOAP API access via the Services88 endpoints, therefore online Apps must request Services88 to use this API.

 The first thing to understand is that search is based on a selection.
 However, a search doesn’t explicitly require a preexisting selection to perform a search.
 Using the API the same way the SuperOffice **Find** dialog works, implicitly creates a selection on a per-associate per-entity basis.